-- The Uyghur Forced Labor Prevention Act (UFLPA) is seeking to prohibit imports made by forced labour in the Xinjiang Uyghur Autonomous Region (XUAR) of China to the US.
+- The Uyghur Forced Labor Prevention Act (UFLPA) is seeking to prohibit imports made by forced labor in the Xinjiang Uyghur Autonomous Region (XUAR) of China to the US.

 - The scope of the UFLPA is potentially broad and very disruptive, with cotton, tomatoes and polysilicon having been specifically identified as high-priority goods, but it may also affect many other products.

 - The UFLPA is likely to raise awareness of the use of forced labor in XUAR, and companies that have goods seized or impounded may find themselves facing reputational damage and revenue losses, and there may also be upstream supply chain disruption.